 “This is a great moment for WCC, for Lander, and really for all of Wyoming,” says WCC executive vice president Saul H. Ciwoknot on the purchase deal.
 “Everyone at WCC obviously loves the Packers, and everyone who loves the Packers is going to love us as besides moving games to beautiful, picturesque, Lander, Wyoming, nothing is changing.
 The Packers will still keep their unforgettable uniform, spirit, ethos, and fans while gaining association with the rigorous traditional Catholic liberal arts program at WCC.”

-A lot of details still have to be worked out, first and foremost among them being building and finding money to do so, for a world-class football stadium somewhere in Lander, Wyoming, but the overall purchase “was a great investment according to Peter McCown and will really help boost throughput and sales at Crux Coffee and Dolce Ice Cream, maybe even enough to keep Dolce running through the winter” according to McCown.
+A lot of details still have to be worked out, first and foremost among them being building and finding money to do so, for a world-class football stadium somewhere in Lander, Wyoming, but the overall purchase “was a great investment according to Peter McNow and will really help boost throughput and sales at Crux Coffee and Dolce Ice Cream, maybe even enough to keep Dolce running through the winter” according to McNow.

 Along with the deal, WCC will also be finally purchasing the Inn at Lander, something its long sought to do.
 But rather than converting it entirely into student housing, as was the initial intention, most of it will remain as the WCC Inn, catering to visiting fans hoping to attend a “new home” game for the Packers.